JSM 2014. Four of my former Ph.D. students, all in one

 Julia Chifman, Former MBI Post-doc

-Current position: Assistant Professor, American University
+Current position: Associate Professor, American University

 Rasmus Hovmoller, Former MBI Post-doc